porco-rosso-j/aztec-mobile-wallet-dry/README.md

 ### Incompatibility with aztec modules
 Asynchronous version of aztec modules are necessary as interacting with react native’s native modules synchronously is not a recommended way and likely to cause many issues.
 In this fork, most functions use async/await.

-### limited iOS support ( + android not implemented )
-The demo uses XCode’s simulator instead of a real iPhone because @porco's iPhone ios version is 13 while this app only supports >14 iOS.
-Android should also be supported.